IT2901-24-2018/vapi/README.md

 `cp local_example.py local.py`

-Open up local.py and edit the values of "user" and "password" to the values you set earlier.
+Open up local.py and edit the values of "username" and "password" to the values you set earlier.

 Apply the latest and greatest in database migrations: